spectrocloud/librarium/docs/docs-content/clusters/pcg/manage-pcg/migrate_pcg.md

 5. Select **Migrate** from the **drop-down Menu**.

-6. In the **Migrate Cloud Gateway** dialog box, select the a PCG from the **PCG** drop-down list.
+6. In the **Migrate Cloud Gateway** dialog box, select the PCG from the **PCG** drop-down list that you want to migrate to.

 7. Click **Migrate**.

 We recommend you remove the cloud account created by the PCG that you migrated.
 This will prevent any future cluster deployments from using the cloud account associated with the migrated PCG.
-During a cluster deployment, if you accidentally select the cloud account mapped to the former PCG.
-Palette will automatically ensure the newly specified PCG is used as a PCG reference point instead of the former PCG that belongs to the cloud account selected.
+During a cluster deployment, if you accidentally select the cloud account mapped to the former PCG, Palette will automatically ensure the newly specified PCG is used as the PCG reference point instead of the former PCG that belongs to the cloud account selected.

 ## Validate

-After the migration is complete, you can validate the migration by checking a cluster deployed with the migrated PCG no longer referencing the old PCG.
+After the migration is complete, you can validate it by checking that a cluster deployed with the migrated PCG no longer references the old PCG.
 Use the Palette API endpoint `GET /v1/spectroclusters/:uid` and verify the `metadata.annotations.overlordUid` field to ensure that the cluster now references the new PCG.

 1. Log in to [Palette](https://console.spectrocloud.com).